itpplasma/KAMEL/nmls/README.md

 - hdf5_output ... boolean, if true writes to a hdf5 output file
 - fdebug ... integer, flag for debugging
 - fstatus ... integer, flag for giving status updates during the execution of the code
-- ispecies ... integer, number of ion species
+- number_of_ion_species ... integer, number of ion species

 ## KIM_SETUP
 - btor ... double precision, toroidal magnetic field at the magnetic axis in Gauss
 - R0 ... double precision, major radius of the magnetic axis in cm
 - m_mode ... integer, poloidal mode number of the resonant surface
 - n_mode ... integer, toroidal mode number of the resonant surface
-- Zi ... integer, ion charge number; if ispecies > 1 write multiple separated by spaces, i.e. Zi = 1 2 4
+- Zi ... integer, ion charge number; if number_of_ion_species > 1 write multiple separated by spaces, i.e. Zi = 1 2 4
 - Ai ... integer, ion mass number; if ispeceis > 1 write multiple separated by spaces, i.e. Ai = 2 4 8
 - r_plas ... double precision, minor radius of the plasma
 - k_space_dim ... integer, dimension of the k space